The Military Museums: Museum of the Regiments

 The former Museum of the Regiments consisted of galleries dedicated to four Calgary-area regiments:

 Lord Strathcona's Horse (Royal Canadians) Regimental Museum and Archives

-The Lord Strathcona's Horse (Royal Canadians) Museum educates members of the regiment and public-at-large in both the history of the regiment and the day-to-day life its members experience.
-The archives contains a collection of records, photographs and art from the history of the regiment, while the collections manager oversees uniforms, artifacts, and weapons.
-The museum is staffed by two full-time military members as well as part-time volunteers and former regimental members.
-Assorted vehicles and tanks from the regiment's history are found throughout the grounds of the Military Museums.
+The Lord Strathcona's Horse (Royal Canadians) Regimental Museum and Archives educates members of the regiment and public-at-large in both the history of the Strathconas and the day-to-day life its members experience.
+Additionally, they provide a variety of other educational services to interested parties, including the public and educational institutions.
+The curatorial team partners with The Military Museums Foundation to aid in the training and development of Calgary Museum and Cultural Resource Management students, as well as to provide outreach and educational opportunities to the Calgary Area.
+The archives draws on a collection of records, photographs and art from the history of the regiment, and provides family and personal history reports at no cost to the public.
+Finally, the collections manager oversees uniforms, artefacts, and weapons and ensures they are available for display, study or examination.
+The museum is staffed by three full-time military members as well as part-time volunteers and students.
+Assorted vehicles, to include tanks, from the regiment's history are found throughout the grounds of the Military Museums.

 Princess Patricia's Canadian Light Infantry Gallery

 The gallery collects, arranges, catalogues, preserves, interprets and exhibits to the members of the regiment and the public, the medals, weapons, maps, implements, devices, and other goods and chattels of historical value and importance connected with the military and social development of Princess Patricia's Canadian Light Infantry (PPCLI) within the context of the Canadian Forces (Land).

 The goal is to stimulate interest in the history and development of PPCLI within the context of the Canadian Forces.
 The PPCLI became a Calgary regiment after the Second World War but traces its history to 1914.

 A memorial consisting of stained glass, book of remembrance, and a wall of honour is dedicated to deceased members of PPCLI.

 A statue, titled Let's Go! is dedicated to the 25,000 Canadians that served during the Korean War (1950–53), in particular Private Malcolm McNeil of 2nd Battalion PPCLI.